Best WordPress Cache Plugins For Fast Sites

 WP Super Cache

 When I first used this plugin, it was far easier to figure out than the previous plugin.
-The plugin settings screen greets you with an easy to use a version of the plugin.
+The plugin settings screen greets you with an easy-to-use version of the plugin.
 There are multiple tabs, the first one titled “Easy” is displayed first.
 And it is easier when you aren’t bombarded with as many options as with W3 Total Cache.

 This plugin caches files in three ways: